SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 Importantly, netCDF chunk shapes are **not optimised for Dask performance**.

-Chunking can be set independently for any variable in a netcdf file.
+Chunking can be set independently for any variable in a netCDF file.
-When a netcdf variable uses an unlimited dimension, it is automatically
+When a netCDF variable uses an unlimited dimension, it is automatically
 chunked: the chunking is the shape of the whole variable, but with '1' instead of the length in any unlimited dimensions.

-When chunking is specified for netcdf data, Iris will set the dask chunking to an integer multiple or fraction of that shape, such that the data size is near to but not exceeding the dask array chunk size.
+When chunking is specified for netCDF data, Iris will set the dask chunking to an integer multiple or fraction of that shape, such that the data size is near to but not exceeding the dask array chunk size.